 - Tire chains for two or more drive tires; or

 - An approved ATD for two or more drive tires; or

-All four-wheel drive motor vehicles with a GCWR/GVWR that is less than 16,001 pounds traveling on any portion of I-70 between mile point 259 (Morrison) and mile point 133 (Dotsero) from September 1st through May 31st must have tires with a tread depth of at least 3/16-inch and are adequate for winter driving conditions.
+All four-wheel-drive motor vehicles with a GCWR/GVWR that is less than 16,001 pounds traveling on any portion of I-70 between mile point 259 (Morrison) and mile point 133 (Dotsero) from September 1st through May 31st must have tires with a tread depth of at least 3/16-inch and are adequate for winter driving conditions.

 Chain law restrictions are announced through the Colorado Department of Transportation (CDOT).
-At minimum, they will notify the public on static and electronic variable message roadway signs.
+At a minimum, they will notify the public on static and electronic variable message roadway signs.
 In addition, this information is regularly announced through 511 traveler information (dial *511), the official CDOT travel website (www.cotrip.org), and media outlets.